Bayern 1-0 Arsenal (agg: 3-2): Kimmich header takes home side through | UEFA Champions League

 Midway through the second half they were ahead as Kimmich met Guerreiro's inviting cross with a firm diving header that gave David Raya no chance.
 Leroy Sané soon had a golden chance to double the lead and though he blazed over, Arsenal could not muster an equaliser as Bayern contained them expertly.

-Not a bad way for Bayern to respond to losing their Bundesliga crown to Leverkusen on Sunday; next up, Manchester City or Real Madrid in the last four.
+Not a bad way for Bayern to respond to losing their Bundesliga crown to Leverkusen on Sunday; next up, Real Madrid in the last four.

 PlayStation® Player of the Match: Joshua Kimmich (Bayern)